Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

-\textbf{Methods.} Early work to handle language error correction tasks is mostly achieved by manually defining rules or building classification-based models, with modest performance~\cite{Knight_Chander_1994, Rozovskaya_Chang_Sammons_2014}.
+\textbf{Methods.} Early methods to handle GEC tasks are mostly achieved by manually defining rules or building classification-based models~\cite{Knight_Chander_1994, Rozovskaya_Chang_Sammons_2014}.
 With the widespread use of neural networks, Seq2seq~\cite{Sutskever_Vinyals_2014} model has become the mainstream method to solve the task.
 It treats grammatical error correction as a monolingual machine translation task, in which source sentences containing grammatical errors are tagged one by one to be translated into the correct target sentences.
 The Seq2seq methods are mainly built based on RNN, CNN, or Transformer framework.
 BART~\cite{lewis2019bart}, T5~\cite{raffel2020exploring}, EBGEC~\cite{Kaneko_Takase_Niwa_Okazaki}, SynGEC~\cite{Zhang_Zhang_Li_2022} and CSynGEC~\cite{CSynGEC_2022} are good models in practice.
-After that, Sequence-to-editing (Seq2edit) ~\cite{stahlberg-kumar-2020-seq2edits} methods have gradually emerged.
+After that, Seq2edit~\cite{stahlberg-kumar-2020-seq2edits} methods have gradually emerged.
 It treats the GEC task as a sequential labeling problem, marking the text spans with appropriate error tags, leaving the rest of the text unchanged, and generating one edit operation per prediction.
 The commonly used efficient Seq2edit models include PIE~\cite{Awasthi_Sarawagi_2019}, EditNTS~\cite{dong-etal-2019}, LaserTagger~\cite{Malmi_Krause_2019}, GECToR~\cite{ Omelianchuk_2020} and so on.
 Recently, the TemplateGEC~\cite{TemplateGEC_2023} model proposed by Li~\etal integrates the two frameworks of Seq2seq and Seq2edit, making use of their ability in error detection and correction, alleviating the problem of over-correction of seq2seq model to a certain extent, enhancing the effectiveness and robustness of the model.
-As a result, it gains impressive results in GEC tasks.
-Even though LLMs are able to solve GEC tasks in nature, researchers found that they encounter severe issues of over-correction~\cite{fang:arxiv2023}.
+While GEC methods have achieved high performance, it still faces some problems and challenges.

+\begin{itemize}[leftmargin=*] \item \textbf{GEC with LLMs encounters over-correction issue.} Even though LLMs are able to solve GEC tasks in nature, it has an over-correction issue, which hinders its application in the education domain since teachers are meant to correct the sentences with minimum edits.
+Some studies change the role of LLMs in GEC, utilizing them to improve the performance of the smaller model~\cite{li2024rethinking}.
+Also, some studies focus on addressing the over-correction issue in LLMs directly.
+Wang~\etal~\cite{wang2024lm} used cross-inference to generate a set of correction candidates and specifically train a model for soft ensemble within the candidate set to avoid over-correction.
+Omelianchuk~\etal~\cite{omelianchuk2024pillars} used multiple models for voting to prevent over-correction in the output of a single model.